top of page

 Food balance wheels.
 Adapted from the Ministry of Health and Welfare and the Korean Nutrition Society.

-• Protein in Every Meal
+Protein: A Crucial Component in Every Meal

 How do we get 30g of protein: